powa-team/powa/docs/quickstart.rst

 Install the Web UI
 ------------------

-The RPM packages work for now only on RedHat/CentOS 7.
-For RedHat/CentOS 6 or Debian, see :ref:`the installation through pip<powa-web-from-pip>` or :ref:`the full manual installation guide<powa-web-manual-installation>`.
+The RPM packages work for now only on Red Hat/CentOS 7.
+For Red Hat/CentOS 6 or Debian, see :ref:`the installation through pip<powa-web-from-pip>` or :ref:`the full manual installation guide<powa-web-manual-installation>`.